-Legal facilities are special legal rights that are provided to a specific organisation (or a category of organisations) to enable it or them to conduct operations efficiently and effectively.
+Legal facilities are special legal rights that are provided to a specific organization (or a category of organizations) to enable it (or them) to conduct operations efficiently and effectively.
 Legal facilities may come in the form of positive rights (i.e. to do a particular thing), access to simplified and expedited regulatory processes, or exemptions from ordinary laws (IFRC, 2021).